aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/terror/prayer-mass-shooting-public-school-rabbi-david-dine-wirtschafter.html.md

 <body>
 Title: Prayer after a Mass Shooting at a Public School, by Rabbi David Dine Wirtschafter (2018)<br />
 Primary contributor: david.dine-wirtschafter<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=18752">http://opensiddur.org/?p=18752</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=18752">http://opensiddur.org/?p=18752</a>
 <p />
 <hr />